OMAS-IIIF/oldaplib/docs/introduction.md

 - `rdfs:label`: The human readable "name" of the given element.
 It should be displayed instead of the URI if the data is intended for human reading.
 - `rdfs:comment`: A description/comment string that describes the purpose/semantics of the given element for humans.
-- `rdfs:domain`: The subject class a predicate is used for.
-E.g. `mo:worksIn rdfs:domain mo:Person` tells the query
-  system of the triple store that the subject is a `mo:Person`.
+- `rdfs:domain`: The rdfs:domain of a property specifies the class of the subject in a triple that uses the property.
-- `rdfs:range`: The object of the predicate has a certain data type or points to a certain subject class.
-NOTE: UND WAS BEDEUTET DENN JETZT GENAU DAS :RANGE?
-VIELLEICHT: RANGE DENOTES THAT ...
+  In simpler terms, it tells you what type of thing (or "entity") can possess or be described by the property in question.
+If a property is stated to have a certain rdfs:domain, then any resource that has that property is automatically assumed to be a member of the specified class.
+  Example: If we have a property hasOwner, and we declare that its rdfs:domain is Vehicle, this means that anything that "has an owner" is considered to be a Vehicle.
+So, if we know that Car123 hasOwner John, we can infer that Car123 is a Vehicle.
+- `rdfs:range`: The *range* denotes the "right side" of a predicate, that is the type of the object.
+For literal values, the *range* denotes usually the data type, e.g. `ex:my_predicate rdfs:range xsd:int` defines that *ex:my_predicate* must point to a literal which must be an integer number.
+For predicates that point to another subject, *rdfs:range* indicates the subject class it should point to, e.g. `ex:my_link_predicate rdfs:range ex:Painting`.
+This would indicate that *ex:my_link_predicate* points to a subject of the class *ex:Painting*.

 It's important to note that `rdfs:domain` and `rdfs:range` are **not restrictions**!
-They just let the query engine know if it encounters a certain predicate what's on the left and right side of it.
+They just let the SPARQL query engine know if it encounters a certain predicate what's on the left and right side of it.
 NOTE: DIESEN SATZ/TEIL VERSTEHE ICH NICHT If a predicate is beeing used incorrectly the query engine may make wrong assumptions.
 Example: